This is a Phinbellan article. Click here for more information on Phinbella.

 Bus, double decker 1.50

 Phinbella has just adopted a network of electronic toll collection (ETC) systems, where it has been installed in many cars, automatically paying at the toll gate.
 New signs of the three types of ETC will be shown on the increasing number of toll gate lanes.
-There are three types of ETC systems available at Phinbella, and they are mandatory starting January RP 2617 on all expressways in Phinbella.
+There are five types of electronic toll collection (ETC) systems, TouchVerse card units, SBCPass card units, unknown card units, on-board ExTAG units, PhinRFiD tags and contactless credit/debit cards, and they are mandatory starting January RP 2617 on all expressways in Phinbella, however, there is a separate electric toll collection system for the region or for certain concessions and it also happens on expressways in certain regions or concessions.
 There is one type of ETC system is different in use according to the operation of the respective expressway network.
 The ETC network based in Negara Awan, Bandar Baru Fatin and Tri-State Area all feature mixed toll routes that support this carded toll payment system or dedicated full-service ETC lanes.
-Since RP 2606, the toll fee consists of a terminal charge of 50 shillings (ðƒ0.50) plus the existing fee.

 Facilities